-Separation of Chair/CEO Our primary focus is to ensure there is strong independent leadership of the board, in accordance with the principles discussed above.
-We generally support the board choosing the governance structure that is most appropriate for that company.
+Separation of Chair/CEO

+Our primary focus is to ensure there is strong independent leadership of the board, in accordance with the principles discussed above.
+We generally believe the board is best placed to choose the governance structure that is most appropriate for that company.